ITSUREN/DSA/NOTES/Priority_Queue.md

     ```

 3. #### **Dequeue**:
-    - To delete elements on top of the queue.
+    - To delete the smallest or the largest elements.
     ```c
     int Dequeue_Priority(PriorityQueue *PQueue, int type) {
         int index;